thearistotlemethod/esftl/README.md

-# esFtl Flash Translation Layer Project
+# esFtl
+FTL(Flash Translation Layer) for low-memory embedded systems

 ## Introduction
 Welcome to the esFtl Flash Translation Layer project!
 This software is designed to manage and optimize data storage on flash-based embedded devices with capacities of up to 128 MB.
 FTL is a critical component of modern flash storage systems, ensuring efficient data management, wear leveling, and performance optimization.